roundcube/roundcube.github.com/_posts/2023-10-16-security-updates-1.5.5-and-1.4.15.md

 [1.5.5](https://github.com/roundcube/roundcubemail/releases/tag/1.5.5) and [1.4.15](https://github.com/roundcube/roundcubemail/releases/tag/1.4.15).

 We strongly recommend to update all productive installations of Roundcube 1.4.x and 1.5.x with this new versions.

+Please note that we do not plan any more releases in 1.4 line.